Knott’s Berry Farm, America’s first theme park, is an excellent place for your and your family to spend a day during your time in Southern California.

 If your vacation is scheduled for the spring, you might get to see the Knott’s Boysenberry Festival that features live entertainment and “farm fresh fun.”

-Knott’s Soak City – If you’re visiting in the summer, Soak City is almost next door to Knott’s Berry Farm and features water rides and wave pools.
+If you’re visiting in the summer, Knott’s Soak City is almost next door to Knott’s Berry Farm and features water rides and wave pools.
+It’s their sister waterpark and has recently undergone a renovation to upgrade rides and add to the overall park experience.

 Places to Eat Nearby